 It’s the microclimate at the Siletz Bay Wildlife Refuge

-A lot of people now are so insulated from weather, they haven’t learned its habits.
-Going from house to car to work indoors to car to house means people don’t experience weather like fishermen, landscapers, utility linemen or Kayak Rental Operators.
+A lot of people now are so insulated from the weather, they haven’t learned its habits.
+Going from house to car to work indoors to a car to the house means people don’t experience weather like fishermen, landscapers, utility linemen or Kayak Rental Operators.

 The Refuge creates its own MicroClimate

 They don’t notice it can foggy at one place on the Oregon Coast and Sunny two (2) miles away.
 That is the case at the Siletz Bay National Wildlife Refuge